 Confidential Arbitration (AAA Arbitration, Denver, CO)

-Represented major telecommunications company in a contract dispute over responsibility for certain consumer class action law suits.
-The dispute was tried to a 3-member arbitration panel.
+Represented major telecommunications company in a contract dispute over responsibility for certain consumer class action lawsuits.
+The dispute was tried to a three-member arbitration panel.
 Case won.

 Harvard Law School, 1995, J.D., magna cum laude

 Executive Editor, Harvard Civil Rights-Civil Liberties Law Review

 Brown University, 1991, A.B., History, magna cum laude

 - Honorable Cynthia H. Hall, United States Court of Appeals for the Ninth Circuit, 1996-1997

 - Honorable Harry L. Hupp, United States District Court, California, 1995-1996